MicrosoftDocs/mixed-reality/mixed-reality-docs/calibration.md

 # Improve visual quality and comfort
-HoloLens, HoloLens 2 and Windows Mixed Reality immersive headsets offer different ways to improve quality of visual experience.
+HoloLens, HoloLens 2 and Windows Mixed Reality immersive headsets offer different ways to improve the quality of the visual experience.

 ## Hololens 2